Learning-to-Defer with Expert-Conditional Advice: Abstract

 \section{Abstract}

-Learning-to-Defer routes each input to the expert that minimizes expected cost, but it assumes that the information available to every expert is fixed at decision time.
-Many modern systems violate this assumption: after selecting an expert, one may also choose what additional information that expert should receive, such as retrieved documents, tool outputs, or escalation context.
-We study this problem and call it \emph{Learning-to-Defer with advice}.
-We show that a broad family of natural separated surrogates, which learn routing and advice with distinct heads, is inconsistent even in the smallest non-trivial setting.
-We then introduce an augmented surrogate that operates on the composite expert--advice action space and prove an $\mathcal{H}$-consistency guarantee together with an excess-risk transfer bound, yielding recovery of the Bayes-optimal policy in the limit.
-Experiments on tabular, language, and multi-modal tasks show that the resulting method improves over standard Learning-to-Defer while adapting its advice-acquisition behavior to the cost regime; a synthetic benchmark confirms the failure mode predicted for separated surrogates.
+Learning-to-Defer routes each input to the expert that minimizes expected cost, but it assumes the information available to every expert is fixed at decision time.
+Modern systems violate this assumption: after selecting an expert, one may also choose what information that expert receives---retrieved documents, tool outputs, or escalation context---and the value of such advice is itself expert-dependent.
+We introduce \emph{Learning-to-Defer with advice}, a formulation in which the system jointly selects an expert and an expert-conditional advice action.
+The natural sequential surrogate---one router score and one query head per expert---turns out to be inconsistent: we prove that a broad family of such separated router/query surrogates fails to recover the Bayes rule even in the smallest non-trivial case.
+We resolve this by an augmented surrogate that operates on the composite expert--advice action space, for which we establish an $\mathcal{H}$-consistency bound.
+Across language, tabular, multi-modal, and synthetic benchmarks, the resulting method improves over Learning-to-Defer while adapting its advice-acquisition behavior to the cost regime, and a theorem-aligned synthetic benchmark instantiates the predicted failure mode of separated surrogates.